 In case you were wondering, Singapore is probably not really the EU’s prime focus for tourists posing a terrorist threat!
 The new rules will apply to citizens of any country currently benefitting from Visa-free travel to the area.

-That means US, Canadian, Australian and UK citizens will all need to apply for an ETIAS in order to travel to these 26 countries from late 2022, so don’t feel singled out!
+That means US, Canadian, Australian and UK citizens will all need to apply for an ETIAS in order to travel to these 26 countries from May 2023, so don’t feel singled out!

 Citizens of around 60 countries will need to apply for an ETIAS visa waiver when visiting the Schengen Zone.

 Citizens of these countries who are family members of an EU citizen and who hold a residence card or residence permit, or those already holding long-stay visas in a Schengen Area country, will not need to apply for an ETIAS.

 What is the Schengen Area?

 Most of our readers aren’t clued up on what the Schengen Area (sometimes referred to as the ‘Schengen Zone’) actually is.